Jewels of Kenya

 So that's that, all the slight negatives, which is just our way of being honest.
 It's an easily manageable trip for anyone!

 • The tour is open to both photographers and non photographers.
-The atmosphere is holiday when we are in the lodge, and wildlife focus when we are out and about.
+The atmosphere is holiday when we are in the lodges, and wildlife focus when we are out and about.

 Our tours are inclusive, anyone is welcome irrespective of race, religion, gender or sexual orientation.
 We just ask that you come with a smile and a love of wildlife.

 • It’s important that you understand that whilst we guarantee that everyone will do their very best to get you the very best in photographic opportunities we cannot guarantee photographable sightings.
-As stated this tour has a very high success rate, but nature and wildlife can be unpredictable.
+Nature and wildlife can be unpredictable.

 All his clients know that Andy and his guide team try their absolute best to get everyone the best photographic opportunities possible, but of course this can be out of our control as the wildlife has other ideas!!!
 So whilst we look for everything we can, we absolutely cannot guarantee in anyway shape or form that you will see any of these.
 It can rain.
 It can be cloudy.
 The wildlife can be elusive.
 You must come with this realistic expectations, we do not make false promises.
 What we can promise is that the team will work 150% to give you the best chances and best experiences possible.
 That is GUARANTEED!